 CooperVision entered the market of daily replaceable silicone hydrogel contacts with the acquisition of Sauflon Inc, a UK company that manufactured daily silicone lenses as early as 2010.
-Coopervision offers three daily disposable product families (more than any other manufacturer) and two of them are Clariti and MyDay.
+Coopervision offers three daily disposable product families (more than any other manufacturer) and two of them are Clariti and MyDay Energys.

 The Clarity 1 Day family - introduced in 2010 - with WetLoc offers a version for mono-vision, toric and multifocal.
 We also like the aspheric optical design, which reduces spherical aberration and halos, so we are adding this lens to our selection of best daily lenses.

-Like almost all recently launched daily lenses, Biotrue ONEday lenses are silicone hydrogel based and due to a wetting agent, provide a high level of hydration and oxygen transmission for added comfort and less dryness.
-The unique MoistureSeal technology is another highlight of these lenses as they maintain 95% of the lens moisture for a full 16 hours.
+Unlike almost all recently launched daily lenses (which are silicone hydrogel based), Biotrue ONEday lenses are nonionic hydrogel based with a high level of hydration and oxygen transmission for added comfort and less dryness.
+One of the unique features of Biotrue ONEday is the MoistureSeal technology which promises to maintain 95% of the lens moisture for a full 16 hours.

-Aged well, we still - even in 2020 - like the SofLens daily disposable lenses for one main reason: price.
+This lens has aged well and we think that - even in 2024 - SofLens daily disposable lenses still belong on this list for one main reason: and that is price.
 They are one of the least expensive daily replaceable lenses you can find and win the category 'Best Daily Contact Lens for Budget Conscious Patients'.
 While they are not silicone based, they are a time-proven non-ionic polymer daily lens with a 59% water content and a very attractive price tag.
 The daily cost per eye for Soflens Dailies is in the $0.39 - $0.64 range, a price range usually reserved for monthly replaceable lenses.